-- This event is open to registered cubscouts - The scout's unit must be in the Suncoast district.
+- This event is open to registered cubscouts, families, friends, leaders, and recently crossed over AOLs to Scouts BSA. - The scout's unit must be in the Suncoast district.

 • To enter into the design contest the vehicle's aesthetic must match one of the listed design categories.
 We are planning on being flexible with how a vehicle fits into a category.